 6.5.
 Registrar agrees that transfers of Domain Names from and to a Customer shall be effectuated in accordance with the guidelines issued by the Registry Operator from time to time.

 6.6 Registrar guarantees to include in its Registration Agreements with Customers who wish to register a Domain Name in the TLD(s) referred to in Annex 1 of this Agreement, a provision prohibiting Registrants from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension of the Domain Name.

+6.7 Registrar undertakes to comply at all times with all applicable data protection legislation with regard to all personal data that the registrar processes under this agreement.
+If and to the extent that the Registrar processes personal data under this agreement in a processor capacity on behalf of the Registry Operator, said processing shall be governed by the provisions stipulated in Annex 3.

 Article 7.
 Specific Rights and Obligations of the Registrar